itt-koeln/datklim/02_Data.md

 This learning unit goes through some basics of defining the challenges of data and what the steps are to become a data literate.

 <img src="/datklim/images/DaLi_wheel.png">

+Learning Outcomes-Data Literacy

+# Part I: Understanding Climate Data

+**What:** This learning unit aims to provide general insights into the use, the quality, and the sources of data.

+**How:** Showing the relevance of data for climate change; providing relevant databases and tools.

+**Why:** Enabling the learner to understand the common use of data, since the reliability, availability, and accessibility of various data sources are increasing.

+# Part II: Data and Governance

+**What:** The learner learns to understand the different levels of climate data, both in a hierarchical and geographical sense.
+He/she also learns to evaluate the quality and availability of data.

+**How:** Getting to know different data sources and the underlying hierarchy structures.

+**Why:** Equipping the learner with the ability to find data on the right level and judge its quality.